omunroe-com/leinwiki/HTTP-Proxies.md

 One solution is to install cntlm [http://cntlm.sourceforge.net/](http://cntlm.sourceforge.net/), an intermediate proxy, which forwards requests through to the NTLM proxy with domain authentication.
 You will need to configure your proxy url, username, password (or better, hashed versions, see the "cntlm -H" option) and your domain in the cntlm.conf file.
 Your system proxy settings (e.g. $http_proxy env variable) must then be changed to point to the cntlm proxy (default http://localhost:3128).

+## SOCKS Proxies

+If you are using Leiningen 2.x behind a SOCKS proxy, you might find that getting the JVM to cooperate with your proxy can be very frustrating.
+It is easiest, then, to turn your SOCKS proxy into an HTTP proxy using Privoxy.
+Go to [http://privoxy.org/](http://privoxy.org) and install the latest version, and at the end of the configuration file (found at `/etc/privoxy/config` on most Linux systems), add the following:

+    forward-socks5 / proxy_host:proxy_port

+Replacing `proxy_host` with your SOCKS proxy's hostname or IP, and `proxy_port` with your SOCKS proxy's port.
+Then, follow the directions above for HTTP proxies.

 ***